jameshughes89/cs101/site/outline/outline.rst

 meet with program staff to discuss options for support.
 Deadline for registering with the Center is two weeks prior to the end of classes each semester and 3 Business Days' notice is required for booking all accommodated tests and exams.

-To book an appointment please use the following:
+To book an appointment please use the following

 * link --- http://stfxcal.mywconline.com
 * Phone --- 902 867 5349
 * Email --- tramble@stfx.ca